 Street quality evaluation

 A series of street view image assessments was undertaken by planners and well-trained professional students (Figure 9).
 The whole assessment system consists of a list of evaluation parameters, which have been widely recognized in the measurement of space quality, such as the walking environment, the building environment, and open spaces (detailed in Figure 9) (Tang et al., 2016; Li et al., 2016).
+Each parameter is measured in a scale from 0 to 1, then the average value is calculated and presented in Figure 9, with the highest value in each parameter colored in orange.
 As suggested by the results, the Panyu-Xinhua Area in Shanghai takes the lead in the building environment, community environment and street sanitation, while it is not walkable enough and needs more effort to improve the quality of public spaces and the street landscape compared to widely acclaimed host venues, like Cannes for example.